-Fire safety at work UK Youth - Safe Spaces example Policy and Procedures
+- → Fire safety at work - → UK Youth Safe Spaces fire statement example

 1.10a A written Fire Safety Policy with a named person who is responsible for fire safety.
 This should be reviewed annual and signed by the most senior person in the organisation.
 Include: